 She studied history and German studies in Berlin and London and completed her first teacher training qualification in 1999.
 Following a traineeship at C. H. Beck, she worked as a textbook editor for the subject of history at the Ernst Klett Verlag from 2002 until 2008.
-In 2008 she joined the postgraduate programme ‘Archive/Power/Knowledge’ at the University of Bielefeld, and then the Bielefeld Graduate School in History and Sociology until 2013.
-She was awarded her doctorate in 2013 for her thesis, Gefährliche Sensationen.
+In 2008 she joined the postgraduate programme in the Bielefeld Graduate School in History and Sociology at the University of Bielefeld and was awarded her doctorate in 2013 for her thesis, Gefährliche Sensationen.
 Die Visualisierung von Verbrechen in deutschen und amerikanischen Pressefotografien (1920-1970) (Dangerous sensations: the visualisation of crime in German and American press photography, 1920-1970), in which she reconstructs the criteria according to which photographs were deemed presentable and the power of images in the public sphere.

 - Innovative History Education for All (2014-2017) – In this European collaborative project, digital tools are being developed for the history classroom and rendered accessible to history teachers across Europe via the learning portal Historiana.
 The GEI is composing a report on the official standards for curricula and education policy pertaining to digital learning in Europe.